 Summary

-This lesson uses mathematical manipulatives to engage students in learning how to use order of operations for finding solutions to simple expressions.
+This lesson uses mathematical manipulatives to engage students in learning how to use the order of operations for finding solutions to simple expressions.
 Students will explore concepts by playing three games to work with order of operations and to help develop computational fluency.

 Essential Question(s)